PKUCHENLAB/CLG-Volumetric-Imaging-Analysis-Framework/README.md

 `python dismantling_XXX.py`

 `Tip: GPU acceleration can speed up dismantling, but it incurs additional cost.
-If your network is small—e.g., only a few hundred nodes—using the CPU implementation is usually the better choice.`
+If your network is small—e.g.,only a few hundred nodes—using the CPU implementation is usually the better choice.`